-The loss of the loved ones is a huge tragedy for any person, and even the most rabid atheist begins to believe in the divine principle in a moment of grief.
-Sometimes we have dreams in which a dead friend or relative appears before us.
+The loss of the loved ones is a huge tragedy for any person, and even the most convinced atheist begins to believe in the divine at a moment of grief.
+Sometimes, we have dreams in which a dead friend or relative appears before us.

 In fact, we still do not know how the brain works, and most of our knowledge is based on assumptions rather than on proven facts.
-The human brain is often compared with several interconnected computers that can work together and autonomously.
+The human brain is often compared with a network of several interconnected computers that can work together and autonomously.

-However, on closer examination, it looks like if several people interacted with each other in a pre-created environment.
+However, on closer examination, it looks as if several people interacted with each other in a pre-created environment.
 So, maybe everyone whom we have ever met remains in our subconscious in some extraordinary way.

-Can these peculiar forms of memories that live in us be a source of necessary information?
+Can these peculiar forms of memories that live in us be a source of the necessary information?
 Can our minds be connected to each other and form some kind of network?

-I hope, someday we will reach the required level of understanding of the processes occurring in the human brain, and then we will finally be able to say with certainty what is true and what is a fairy tale invented by dreamers with a wounded soul…
+I hope, someday, we will reach the required level of understanding of the processes occurring in the human brain, and then, we will finally be able to say with certainty what is true and what is a fairy tale invented by dreamers with a wounded soul…

 - 7 Habits of Happy People You Can Learn - September 22, 2020